OCT-FPGA/udp-receiver-nic/README.md

 ## `udp_receiver.c`: Receiver for FPGA generated UDP packets

-This repository has a C program named udp_receiver.c, which functions as a UDP packet receiver.
-It is meant to receive packets sent from a U280 FPGA serving as the sender, while the host with a 100 GbE NIC serves as the receiver.
+This repository includes host code for capturing UDP packets sent from an FPGA over the network.
+You can use either a 40 GbE NIC or a 100 GbE NIC (available on some OCT nodes) for the experiment.

 ## Prerequisites